 "Mack knows his game inside and out.
 Every conversation I have with him gives me more to think about and his input is always valuable.
 Mack has definitely helped me in countless aspects of web publishing." -- Sean Bonner, Founder/CEO, Metblogs

 "Mack Reed has been a consistent source of ideas, expertise and wisdom ever since I've known him.
 I admire his creativity, respect the depth and breadth of his knowledge and have total trust in his honesty and integrity.
 This last is not just a bullet-point; he's the real deal.
 We've worked together formally and informally on a number of projects and his commitment to quality is manifest in all he does.
 Highly recommended." -- Dennis Wilen, founder, Web405.org

-Mack Reed is an information architect and technology strategist with a deep, multidisciplinary track record.
+Mack Reed is a veteran technology and product strategist with a deep, multidisciplinary track record.

 As a staff writer and columnist at the Los Angeles Times, Reed wrote page-one stories that broke new ground and won honors from organizations such as the California Bar Association.